DataScienceSpecialization/courses/05_ReproducibleResearch/LevelsOfDetail/index.Rmd

   - If action needs to be taken as a result of this presentation, suggest some options and make them as concrete as possible.

-  - If questions need to be addressed, try ot make them yes / no
+  - If questions need to be addressed, try to make them yes / no

 ---